alexelbert/catch-chronicle/docs/TESTING.md

+## Automated Testing

+The logic of the most important features of the application have been tested with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

+Most tested features behaved as expected but was not as extensive as i would have liked due to time limitations unfortunately.
+Authentication was primarily tested with automated tests.

+### Performed Tests

+The following automated tests have been performed:

 ## Manual Testing

 - The website was manually tested on a variety of devices (desktop, laptop, tablet, and smartphone) and browsers.
 The following browsers and operating systems have been tested: